liferay/liferay-docs/en/developer/customization/articles/50-product-navigation/05-providing-the-user-personal-bar/01-customizing-the-user-personal-menu-intro.markdown

 | Personal Bars appearing on the page, you should only use one of these
 | mechanisms to display the User Personal Bar.

 Unlike the Product Menu, the Personal Menu can be customized without creating panel categories and panel apps.
+See
-See [Customizing the Personal Menu](/docs/7-2/customization/-/knowledge_base/c/customizing-the-personal-menu) for details.
+[Customizing the Personal Menu](/docs/7-2/customization/-/knowledge_base/c/customizing-the-personal-menu) for details.

-This section covers these topics:

-- Using a Custom Portlet as the User Personal Bar
-- Customizing the Personal Menu